September 27, 2016 –

 In total, 47 veterans registered at the event, the bulk of which were from the PBPN Color Guard, the Citizen Potawatomi Nation Color Guard, the Kickapoo Color Guard and from the Haskell Color Guard.
 There were four drums present and 59 individuals registered to dance.

 The one day outdoor powwow, became a one session powwow due to predicted weather conditions.
-It turned out to be a wise decision for as the powwow ended around 5 pm the thunder and rain rolled in and the reservation received approximately 4 inches of rain from the storms throughout the evening.
+It turned out to be a wise decision for as the powwow ended around 5 pm the thunder and rain rolled in and the common land received approximately 4 inches of rain from the storms throughout the evening.

 Below is a photo gallery containing moments from the event: